sahasand/image/README.md

 # AI Image Generator

 This project provides a simple web interface and REST API for generating images using Stable Diffusion models.
+The current implementation includes only **Stable Diffusion 1.5**.
 The repository contains a Next.js frontend and a Python backend implemented with FastAPI.

 ## Quick Start